zslabs/remark-relative-links/README.md

 ###### `options.domainRegex` **Required**

-Regex used to decipher what domain to "relative-ize".
+Regex or Regex-String used to decipher what domain to "relative-ize".
 The example provided should handle most cases.

 ## License